amirmohan/amirmohan.github.io/_site/_pages/about_danial.md

 [Daniel Saeedi](https://daniel-saeedi.github.io) is a third year Ph.D. student in the School of `Electrical and Computer Engineering` at Georgia Tech.
+Daniel is a recipient of the <b>AI Safety Initiative (AISI)</b> fellowship at GT.
 He has a B.S. in Electrical and Computer Engineering from the University of Tehran.